lavinir/hassio-onedrive-backup/system-design.md

 #### Retention Update
 Allows 'pinning' a backup so that it doesn not get removed in the automated retention policy.
 This takes a backup id and a boolean whether to retain indefintely or not.

+#### Check Login Status
+Gets the current OneDrive connection status, returns `{ isLoggedIn: boolean }`

+#### Initiate OneDrive Authentication
+Initiates the OAuth flow with OneDrive, returns `{ authUrl: string }` which the frontend uses to redirect the user to OneDrive's login

+#### Disconnect OneDrive
+Removes the stored OneDrive credentials and disconnects the app from OneDrive

 ## Backup Properties
 slug: the backup id as a string
 name: the backup name